Tyson Library serves the residents of Johnson, Brown, Shelby and Otter Creek Townships in Ripley County, Indiana.

-The library is named for Versailles’ native son, businessman and philanthropist – James Henry Tyson.
+The library is named for Versailles’s native son, businessman, and philanthropist – James Henry Tyson.
 Click HERE for more information on James Tyson and the history of the library.

 How can I get a library card?
 Click on ABOUT THE LIBRARY > YOUR LIBRARY CARD tab, above.

 Does the Library have computers I can use?
 Yes.
 The library has eight public access computers with internet and Microsoft Office software.
-The library’s computers are managed by the PC Cop program.
+The library’s computers are managed by the Cassie computer program.
 For instructions and our guidelines to access the library’s computers, see our policies page.